matzebecker/docker-dnsmasq/README.md

 #### MIT License

-Copyright &copy; 2016 Jaime Pillora &lt;dev@jpillora.com&gt;
+Copyright &copy; 2016 Jaime Pillora &lt;dev@jpillora.com&gt; simplified and Raspberry Pi specific configurationt by Matthias Becker

-Extended with TFTP support by matzebecker

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the